thedynamiclinker/sudocode/dev/zero/Stephen Kleene - Reminiscences of Logicians - 1974.md

 start = 0:35
 end = 0:55

+### Kleene tells the story of how the concept of lambda definability arose, Church didn't even expect the system would be powerful enough to compute the predecessor function n-1, but Kleene kept challenging himself to define stuff and it kept working
+start = 5:02
+end = 9:38

 ### Kleene realizing how to implement predecessor at the dentist
 start = 6:55
 end = 7:10